Govepitr/Regex-Tutorial-Challenge/gist-template.md

 ### ⚓	 Anchors

-The regex, as stated earlier in this tutorial, begins with `\b`.
+The Regex, as stated earlier in this tutorial, begins with `\b`.
 This is called an anchor and it's job is to define a "word boundary".
 By using this at the beginning/end we are forcing what's called a "whole word" search.
-So for example, if the regex was `\b867530\b`, then only `867530` would match up but not `8675309`, which as we all know would ruin the famous 1981 rock hit by Tommy Tutone.
+So for example, if the Regex was `\b867530\b`, then only `867530` would match up but not `8675309`, which as we all know would ruin the famous 1981 rock hit by Tommy Tutone.

 Some other anchors are `^` and `$`: